google-ai-edge/mediapipe/mediapipe/docs/install.md

 ### Setting up Android Studio with MediaPipe

-The steps below use Android Studio to build and install a MediaPipe example app.
+The steps below use Android Studio 3.5 to build and install a MediaPipe example app.

-1. Install and launch Android Studio.
+1. Install and launch Android Studio 3.5.

 2. Select `Configure` | `SDK Manager` | `SDK Platforms`.